 Here is some before and after shots:

 For maintenance I am going to use my pull through knife sharpener every 10 or so uses and a steel every use to keep the knife edge straight.
-This is because kinks in the knife edge cause it to drag and hence reduce the cutting power.
+The latter is because kinks in the knife edge cause it to drag and hence reduce the cutting efficiency.

 I can also recommend protective sheaths to stop the knife edge being nicked or nicking you in between uses.

 Once last thing.
 Always wash and dry your knives carefully and never put them in the dishwasher.

 Enjoy and be careful,